Why Johnny Adopts Identity-Based Software Signing: A Usability Case Study of Sigstore: Results

 \myparagraph{Enterprise Adoption Limitations} Many of our participants mentioned that \sig is not suited for large enterprise applications.
 The issues reported by participants include rate limiting—where \sig restricts the number of signatures that can be created per unit time—along with latency concerns, where the service's turnaround time for a large volume of signatures is problematic.
-Additionally, participants highlighted the lack of dedicated support and maintenance teams due to \sig’s open-source nature, as well as its unsuitability for organizations in regulated sectors for the same reason. \ParticipantQuote{\Subjecteight}{I think the major challenge was that we were relying on the public Sigstore instance, and I don't think it could meet our signing needs in terms of just the capacity of signatures we needed as an enterprise.
-We would constantly be getting rate limited by the service.} \ParticipantQuote{\Subjectthree}{For customers that are very large in scale, the biggest of the Fortune 100 or customers operating in very highly regulated environments, I think operating your own Sigstore instance within that air gap in a private environment could be valuable.
-And I think it depends on the amount of software you're producing and the frequency with which you're producing it.} The issues here were a mixture of all usability factors.
+Additionally, participants highlighted the lack of dedicated support and maintenance teams due to \sigs open-source nature, as well as its unsuitability for organizations in regulated sectors for the same reason. \ParticipantQuote{\Subjectseven}{We were relying on the public Sigstore instance, and I don't think it could meet our signing needs in terms of just the capacity of signatures we needed as an enterprise [rate limit].} \ParticipantQuote{\Subjectthree}{For customers that are very large in scale, the biggest of the Fortune 100, or customers operating in very highly regulated environments, I think operating your own Sigstore instance within that air-gap in a private environment could be valuable.
+And I think it depends on the amount of software you're producing and the frequency with which you're producing it.}